BN - Benefits Administration

 - If Benefits Administration is unable to perform a function, an error message will result.
-For more information on how to handle Benefits Administration error messages, please reference the following KB document: BN - List of Event Process Status
+For more information on how to handle Benefits Administration error messages, please reference the following KB document: BN - Process Indicators and Event Process Statuses .

 There are four main steps to processing an Event through Benefits Administration:

 1) Determine the population of Events to process

 2) Evaluate eligibility criteria and Assign the employee to a Benefit Program

 3) Prepare any available enrollment Options

 4) Validate and load elections to the Base Benefit pages

 Since Ben Admin will move an Event only one step each time it's run, it will run multiple times a night to move Events through several steps.
 Throughout the cycle, if errors occur or information is missing, the employee's Event will be put on hold until the issue is resolved or the information is added to HRS.
 These steps will be discussed in detail in this KB.
 Below is a visual representation of how Benefits Administration (Ben Admin) works.
 The Ben Admin process begins when a row is added on Job Data, Benefits Personal Data, or a manual Event is added to the BAS Activity Table and moves clockwise through the process shown below.